alf-p-steinbach/cppx-core-language/docs/README.md

 #### 3.3.4.
 Examples for header “syntax/macro-items_of.hpp”.

-`$items_of(c)` produces the iterator pair text “`std::begin(c), std::end(c)`”, except that `c` must be an lvalue expression such as the name of a variable: if `c` instead is an rvalue expression then you get a compilation error.
+In C++17 and earlier standard library algorithms that operate on sequences, like `std::sort`, generally take two iterators as arguments: a  “begin” iterator that refers to the start of the sequence, and an “end” iterator that refers to just beyond the sequence.
+For example, `std::sort(std::begin(the_numbers),std::end(the_numbers))`.
+The standard is very annoyingly at odds with the Don't Repeat Yourself principle for all these algorithms.

-The lvalue restriction removes almost all cases where an argument expression could have its side effect or resource usage duplicated.
+`$items_of(c)`, where `c` must be an lvalue expression, produces the iterator pair text “`std::begin(c),std::end(c)`”.
+For example, you can write just `std::sort($items_of(the_numbers))`.
+The name of a variable is an lvalue expression.

-As mentioned in the outer section introduction, for an rvalue expression one can write
+If `c` is an rvalue expression (a temporary) such as a value result of a function call, then by design you get a compilation error.
+This *lvalue restriction* removes almost all cases where an argument expression could have its side effect or resource usage duplicated.
+However, for an rvalue expression `c` one can write the non-expression statement

 >     $with( expression ) { foobar( $items_of( _ ) ); }